thisolivier/artfinder-scraper/artfinder_scraper/README.md

 python scrape_artfinder.py fetch-item https://www.artfinder.com/product/a-windswept-walk/
 ```

 Pass `--out path/to/file.html` to store the rendered HTML instead of printing it to the terminal.
+Use `--download-image` to save the hero image to `out/images/` while reporting the stored path in the console output.